w1lujeng/connectFour/README.md

 ### Technologies used

+This game was built with:
+* HTML5
+* CSS3
+* JavaScript.
-This game was built with HTML5, CSS3 and JavaScript.
-It also uses a bit of the jQuery library for some of the DOM manipulation.
+* Connect Four also uses a bit of the jQuery library for some of the DOM manipulation.
+This will help facilitate some of the version 2.0 features.

 ### Getting started